lanaflonPerso/Spring5/NOTES/003_DI_IOC.md

+## IOC - Inversion of Control
+- Spring Inversting the control of creating object from using new operator to BeanConatiner (reflecion api.)
+- programming technique in which object coupling is bounded at **runtime**
+- DI is way to achieve IOC.

 ## DI - Dependency Injection
 - Class dependency chain. (class1 has a class2 has a class3 ...).
 Difficult to maintain if any of these class in modified.
 - hence defined these dependencies in one central location. outSurce the object creation task